stevenxchung/AWS-CSAA-ACloudGuru/Section 08 - VPC/README.md

 ### Exam Tips - ALB's
 * You will need at least two public subnets in order to deploy an ALB (Application Load Balancer)

+## Section 8 Quiz

+**1. Security groups act like a firewall at the instance level whereas ___ are an additional layer of security that act at the subnet level.**
+* ACLs

+**2. How many VPC's am I allowed in each AWS Region by default?**
+* Five

+**3. VPC stands for:**
+* Virtual Private Cloud

+**4. How many internet gateways can I attach to my custom VPC?**
+* One

+**5. You have a VPC with both public and private subnets.
+You have 3 EC2 instances that have been deployed in to the public subnet and each has internet access.
+You deploy a 4th instance using the same AMI and this instance does not have internet access.
+What could be the cause of this?**
+* The instance needs either an Elastic IP address/Public IP address assigned to it